 The Scene Is Clean: there are a few mysterious corners in this tune from the pen of Tadd Dameron, the great bebop composer, and this is probably the most harmonically dense composition to feature here.
 The version on Clifford Brown & Max Roach at Basin Street is fantastic.

 Beautiful Moons Ago: I don’t know many other Nat ‘King’ Cole originals, but this is a lovely, sad song by one of my favourite pianists and singers (co-written by Oscar Moore, the guitarist in his trio).
 I don’t think it is very well known.

 Golden Earrings: another selection from a film, this mystical, haunting song was a hit for Peggy Lee.
 Victor Young’s harmony is quite classical at certain points.

 Way Down Yonder In New Orleans: if this tune is played nowadays it tends to be by traditional jazz or Dixieland bands, but I’m a fan of it.
 The form is an unusual length and it contains a harmonic surprise towards the end.
 This take features more joint soloing and we finish by playing Lester Young’s masterful 1938 solo in unison.

-Michael Kanan, Neal Miner, Jordi Pujol, Walter Fischbacher, John Rogers and Mariano Gil for their invaluable help and expertise.
+Thanks: Michael Kanan, Neal Miner, Jordi Pujol, Walter Fischbacher, John Rogers and Mariano Gil for their invaluable help and expertise.
 London friends who helped by playing through the material with me before the recording, lending their ears afterwards and by offering general advice: Helena Kay, Will Arnold-Forster, Gabriel Latchin, Matt Robinson, Nick Costley-White and Rob Barron.
 All my teachers over the years.
 Special thanks to Mum and Dad, Lois and Nana.